 During the river fishing season (1 June–31 August), fishing licences for the Oulankajoki and Kitkajoki rivers are sold at Oulanka Visitor Centre and Ruka Info.

-The sights along the northern part of the trail include Ristikallio Cliffs, Savinajoki valley, the Oulanka Canyon and Rupakivi Rock.
+The sights along the northern part of the trail in Oulanka National Park include Ristikallio Cliffs, Savinajoki valley, the Oulanka Canyon and Rupakivi Rock.
 Spectacular waterfalls include Taivalköngäs, Kiutaköngäs, Aallokkokoski, Jyrävä and Myllykoski.

 Along the southern section of the trail, you can admire open views from the peaks of Konttainen, Valtavaara and Ruka fells.